New Big Money Means Commercial Metals Company (CMC) Investors Could Reap Benefit

 Commercial Metals Company (CMC) Insider Activity

-A total of 61 insider transactions have happened at Commercial Metals Company (CMC) in the last six months, with sales accounting for 31 and purchases happening 30 times.
-The most recent transaction is an insider sale by Smith Barbara, the company’s Chairman, President & CEO.
-SEC filings show that Smith Barbara sold 19,900 shares of the company’s common stock on Mar 01 at a price of $26.98 per share for a total of $0.54 million.
-Following the sale, the insider now owns 0.66 million shares.
+A total of 62 insider transactions have happened at Commercial Metals Company (CMC) in the last six months, with sales accounting for 32 and purchases happening 30 times.
+The most recent transaction is an insider sale by Porter Tracy L, the company’s EVP & Chief Operating Officer.
+SEC filings show that Porter Tracy L sold 37,381 shares of the company’s common stock on Mar 22 at a price of $28.37 per share for a total of $1.06 million.
+Following the sale, the insider now owns 0.23 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.